THE BEETLESTONE AWARD

 - to present – through a creative contribution to a conference, workshop or online resource – a description of the work for which the Award has been made, explaining its relevance and application to the wider field of ISL.

-- to share this information with the field, duly recognizing the Beetlestone Award, in a relevant publication – whether in print or online.
+- to share this information with the field, duly recognising the Beetlestone Award, in a relevant publication – whether in print or online.

 The above presentation to take place within 12 months of the announcement of the Award, and the publication to appear no later than a further 12 months thereafter.